 Book Synopsis

 Although they may be excellent readers, those with autism often need support for comprehension.
 Comprehension difficulties are subtle, qualitative, and difficult to tease out.
-As a result, their substantial level of risk for reading comprehension problems is often overlooked or unaddressed, and many students struggle in silence.
+As a result, reading comprehension problems are often overlooked or unaddressed.
+Many students struggle in silence.

 This second edition describes new evidence-based interventions and 15 new research summaries on how to implement them.